-How do we apply separation?
+How do we practice separation from sin?

 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high [places].
 Ephesians 6:12 KJV

-So what happened below the surface is a member of the enemy's kingdom gave the other person a thought.
-This is the temptation, or the bait, that person does not realize that the thought is not their own and they agree with it.
+So what happened below the surface is a member of the enemy’s kingdom gave the other person a thought.
+This is the temptation, or the bait.
+That person does not realize that the thought is not their own and they agree with it.
 Now that evil spirit has a right to operate in them to express its fallen nature through them.
 So you get an earful and it is highly unpleasant and that person was supposed to love you right?!